The dialog opens when you click and choose Generic JS from the context menu, or select an entry and click .

 Suffix.
 A sequence of characters to be added after the corresponding string value.

-In this text box, type the rules that define the context where you want WebStorm recognize literals as injections.
+In this field, type the rules that define the context where you want WebStorm recognize literals as injections.

 In this area, specify additional settings to narrow the context where the injection is applicable and thus to enable more fine-grained control over the injection process.